Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 \subsubsection{Extension: Sampling on Fixed Supports}

 Sometimes, it might be desirable to place the object on a fixed support (e.g. table) instead of amongst the objects in the assembly.
 For instance, if placing the object on the assembly would result in a weakened assembly, it might be preferable to place the object on a fixed support whose static robustness is, by definition, infinite.
 In this case, however, it is usually desired that the object be placed in a compact manner.
-The probability function in \cref{eqn:prob_dist_with_robustness} can be easily extended to accomodate this requirement by sampling points on fixed supports following a function that monotonically decreases with the distance to the centroid of the scene.
-For instance, the probability of sampling a point on a fixed support can be defined as
+The probability function in \cref{eqn:prob_dist_with_robustness} can be easily extended to accommodate this requirement.
+For instance, the set of scene points $\mathcal{P}$ can be augmented with a set of points $\mathcal{P}_f$ uniformly distributed on the fixed support with

-where $\gamma$ is the decay rate at which the probability of sampling a point close to the centroid $\Pos{c}{w}{w}$ of the scene decreases with the number of iterations $k$ and $s$ is the scale of the scene.
-The probability distributions in \cref{eqn:prob_dist_with_robustness} and \cref{eqn:prob_dist_with_robustness_fixed} can be combined by enforcing that the sum of the probabilities is equal to one.
+where \cref{eqn:unnorm_prob_dist_with_robustness_fixed} increases the probability of sampling points closer to the centroid $\Pos{c}{w}{w}$ of the scene and \cref{eqn:prob_dist_with_robustness_fixed} ensures that the sum of the probabilities is equal to one.
+In \cref{eqn:unnorm_prob_dist_with_robustness_fixed}, $\gamma$ is the rate at which the probability of sampling a point close to the centroid of the scene decreases and $s$ is the scale of the scene.